aaronmak/mac-setup/README.md

 ## Motivation

-A modular approach to setting up your Macbook for development with extensive, yet simple, documentation.
+A modular approach to setting up your Macbook for development.

 This repo builds on the awesome work from [Donne Martin](https://github.com/donnemartin) and [Thoughtbot](https://github.com/thoughtbot/).